ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 * Fix parsing of segmentation when orientation values are close to zero;
 * Raise error if a frame StudyInstanceUID, SeriesInstanceUID and SOPInstanceUID are not conforming with the UID (DICOM UI VR) character repertoire;
 * Implements runtime tolerance for SEGs loading retry;
-* Fixed popup notifications behavior.
+* Fixed popup notifications behavior;
+* Update cornerstoneWADOImageLoader.

 ## 0.8.1 - June 2022 - Slim